-On March 1st this month, thousands of parents woke up anxious and nervous after a sleepless night.
+On March 1st each year, thousands of parents woke up anxious and nervous after a sleepless night.
 Why?

 After spending days and weeks studying school leaflets and admission criteria, gathering information and documentation, filling out application forms to meet the deadline application last October, the big day had finally come: on March 1st, they found out in which secondary state school their children will go to from September.

 National Offer Day